keepthatworktoyourself/otter/README.md

 };
 ```

-- `save` : control when to call `save()` on your delegate:
-    - `Otter.Save.OnInput` : whenever the user makes a change
-    - `Otter.Save.WhenSaveButtonClicked` : render a save button and call `save()` only when this is clicked

 ## Block API

 `Otter.Blockset([ <block>, <block>, ... ]) -> blockset`

-- Define a blockset: a set of content block definitions.
-Otter are the definitions Otter use to render a block-based editor.
+- Define a Blockset: a set of content block definitions: the definitions used by Otter to initialize and render the block-based editor.
-- Returns the blockset object.
+- Returns a Blockset object.
 - Arguments:
     - `[ <block>, <block>, ... ]`: an array of content block definitions